agiledev-students-spring2025/2-git-workflow-practice-SewonKim0/README.md

 I find this article interesting because I come back to it once in a while whenever I am developing and deploying an express app to the open internet.
 I have very much liked the conciseness and clarity of this article and I believe it is highly beneficial to the developer community.

 ## Comment
-I didn't now about the serverless architecutre before reading the article.
+I didn't know about the serverless architecutre before reading the article.
 I did some research and liked the concept of a server that doesn't run 24/7 in the background, which can be a cost saving measurment in multiple scenarios.